pyrocko/contrib-snufflings/README.md

-If you want to modify, develop, or keep up to date on any of these, it is preferable to clone the whole repos somewhere in your filesystem and just make symbolic links in the `$HOME/.snufflings` directory for each snuffling to be used.
+If you want to modify, develop, or keep up to date on any of these, it is preferable to clone the whole repos somewhere in your filesystem and just make symbolic links in `$HOME/.snufflings` for each snuffling to be used.

 To add your own creation, simply clone this repos, add your stuff and a screenshot and send a pull request.